 That was the one thing I didn’t want for my kids.
 I want them to learn that obedience is a good thing.
 It’s not something to do simply to avoid a spanking or consequence.
 I want them to understand the importance of obedience as it relates to having a relationship of willing and loving submission to God.
 And to be honest, it’s out of that obedience that my children will choose to obey me and any other authority in their lives.
 Without that, I really have little chance at true obedience.

 As I continue to watch more and more kids rebelling against rules and parental authority, I notice one big missing link: the why behind obedience.
 I see it in adults, as well.
 Let’s take speeding for example.
 Do we stay under the speed limit out of willful submission?
 Or do we slam on the breaks when we see the cop car over the horizon?
 Do we obey the law because it’s right?
 Or just to stay out of trouble?

 I think we have a very warped view of obedience on our hands.
 I suspect that you might be just as guilty as I know I am.
 The truth is—>as a Christian, we obey the law because God said so.
 It’s a willful submission to the authority that God has placed over us.
 And unless the law requires us to go against God’s law, we are to obey.

-This is the kind of obedience that I want for my kids.
+This is the level of importance of obedience I want my kids to adopt.
 Teaching children to WANT to obey is far more important than teaching them to look like they are obeying.
 And don’t worry, I get that the first few years of a child’s life don’t really apply to this principle.
 This is indeed the season when mom/dad need to work toward obedience without giving much explanation.
 But as your child enters the preschool years, it’s time to start helping them understand that there is much more to obedience than making mom smile.

-The first step is helping children understand the why behind obedience.
+The first step in teaching the importance of obedience is helping children understand the WHY behind obedience.